cbw5803/PyACF/README.md

 This is a naive python implementation of Aggregated Channel Feature classifier.
 For simplicity, it does not follow all the advanced detals in the literature and the speed of detection is extremely slow.
 Therefore, it is only for education purpose and not suitable for any comercial use.
 The missing features including:

-1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow
+1. Fast pyramid feature algorithm is not implemented, the detection is extremely slow.
+See (this paper)[https://ieeexplore.ieee.org/document/6714453]
 2. Multiple-class detection is not implemented, one-class detection only
 3. The soft cascaded classifier is not implemented, it is simplified into a single classifier
 4. The max/min size of detecting sliding window is 80 x 80/16 x 16 or manually set